Human Development Award

 The award has four categories that emphasize investment in social responsibility, education, health and well-being.

-In 2023 the award will be presented for the tenth time.
+In 2023 the award was presented for the tenth time.

 What are the goals?